Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Statistics](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Statistics.png "[Statistics]")

-> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and the customer has already placed at least one order.
+This sub-tab is only displayed when the selected customer has already placed at least one order.

 - *Statistic type*
-Click the drop-down list to select the statistics to be displayed.
+Click this drop-down list to select the statistic type to be filtered for in the list.
 The following options are available:
   - **General turnover**
   - **Turnover per product**
   - **Number of units sold per product**

-  > [Info] The fields displayed vary depending on the option selected.
-When selecting an option, the *Statistics extras* side bar opens automatically.
+  The *Statistics extras* side bar is expanded.
+Depending on the selected option, the fields in the *Statistics extras* side bar as well as the columns displayed in the list of statistics vary.

 - ![Open](../../Assets/Icons/Back02.png "[Open]") (Open)
-Click this arrow to open the *Statistics extras* side bar if necessary.
+Click this arrow to expand the *Statistics extras* side bar.

 **General turnover**

 ![General turnover](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Statistics01.png "[General turnover]")

+The list displays all statistics selected in the Statistic type drop-down list.
+All fields are read-only.

+[comment]: <> (Man mus zuerst eine Auswahl in der Statistics Sidebar treffen)

 - *Period*
 Period selected in the *Statistics extras* side bar.